 Mark is a qualified bricklayer and mason.
-He has operated out of Nowra for twenty years and has managed projects extending throughout Sydney, Southern Highlands and to the South Coast of NSW.
+Operating out of Nowra for twenty years and managing projects extending throughout Sydney, Southern Highlands and to the South Coast of NSW.

-As a member of the Masonry Contractors’ Association, Mark’s various qualifications in Brick Laying, Building and Construction, and his national accreditation in Brick Cleaning make Brick Effect a most highly skilled company in the masonry trade.
+As a member of the Masonry Contractors’ Association, Mark’s various qualifications as a Bricklayer, in Building & Construction, and his national accreditation in Brick Cleaning make Brick Effect a most highly skilled company in the masonry trade.

 BRICKS AND POLITICS